Chunnyluny-RimWorld-Modding/DogApparel/README.md

 ### Any requirements for this mod to work?

 Yes, you need [Animal Gear](https://steamcommunity.com/workshop/filedetails/?id=1541438907) this mod is created to use the animal gear framework.
-Also recommended and required: [Animal Equipment](https://steamcommunity.com/sharedfiles/filedetails/?id=2568865984).

-It is recommmended to use a mod manager like [RimPy](https://github.com/rimpy-custom/RimPy/releases) or [RimSort](https://github.com/RimSort/RimSort) to install this mod.
-They are recommended and will help loading the mod in the correct order.
-These mod managers are more explained in details on my [Troubleshootingguide](https://github.com/Chunnyluny/troubleshootingguide/README.md).
-More information about this mod is found on [About.xml](DogApparel/About/About.xml)
+It is recommended to use a mod manager like [RimPy](https://github.com/rimpy-custom/RimPy/releases) or [RimSort](https://github.com/RimSort/RimSort) to install this mod.
+They are recommended and will help load the mod in the correct order.
+These mod managers are explained in more detail in my [Troubleshooting Guide](https://github.com/Chunnyluny/troubleshootingguide/README.md).
+More information about this mod is found in [About.xml](DogApparel/About/About.xml)

 ### Combat Extended compatible?

 Why wouldn't it be?
 I don't want to use [Combat Extended](https://github.com/CombatExtended-Continued/CombatExtended) because it doesn't work well with most of the mods I like.
-If you use Combat Extended and have info on mod compatibility, share your experience using both mods.
+If you use Combat Extended and have info on mod compatibility, feel free to share your experience using both mods.

 ### Can I use this mod with [any other mods]?

-Sure it will be possible.
-It's extremely unlikely for there to be any conflict between DogApparel any other mod.
-It is supposed to work with animalgear and animal equipment mod, they are required to get this mod work.
-If you do run into an incompatibility of any kind, though, feel free to [open an issue](https://github.com/Chunnyluny/DogApparel/issues/new)
+Sure, it will be possible.
+It's extremely unlikely for there to be any conflict between DogApparel and any other mod.
+It is supposed to work with the animal gear framework, which is required for this mod to function.
+If you do run into any incompatibility, though, feel free to [open an issue](https://github.com/Chunnyluny/DogApparel/issues/new)

 ### Steam or GitHub?

-This mod is still in development and will be pre-released on Github before it is available on the SteamWorkshop, since I don't own RimWorld on Steam I can't upload it to the RimWorld workshop page.
+This mod is still in development and will be pre-released on GitHub before it is available on the Steam Workshop.
+Since I don't own RimWorld on Steam, I can't upload it to the RimWorld workshop page.

 ## Acknowledgement